templado/documentation/README.md

 Let's walk through this code.
 First, just as with our simple examples from before, we instantiate a Templado\Engine\Html object using the static "loadHtmlFile" method.

-Next we initialize a SnippetListCollection.
-The "applySnippets" method that we use further down expects this collection as its only parameter.
-So even if we are only adding one Snippet, it is still necessary to create the collection.
+Next we initialize a SnippetListCollection. *The "applySnippets" method that we use further down expects this collection as its only parameter.
+So even if we are only adding one Snippet, it is still necessary to create the collection.*

 We create our wrapped partial code string, using the Templado namespace, and then we turn our code fragment into a DOMNode.
-There are obviously many different DOMNodes objects, and ways to create them.
+There are obviously many different DOMNode objects, and ways to create them.
 In this example we use a DOMDocument.
 This is accomplished by creating a new PHP DOMDocument, and using the "loadXML" method.

-Once we have a DOMNode, we can instantiate a new TempladoSnippet, which has two construction parameters.
+Once we have a DOMNode, we can instantiate a new Templado\Engine\TempladoSnippet, which has two construction parameters.
 The first parameter is the target id.
 In our example we reference the "header" div.
 The second parameter is the partial code (DOMNode), which will be appended to the element of the target id (**if it exists**).

 Now we simply add the Snippet to our Collection, and call the "applySnippets" method to complete the process.